Rochester, New York

 Rochester (Note: /ˈrɒtʃɛstər, -ɪs-/; ROTCH-ess-tər-,_--iss-; officially the City of Rochester) is a city in and the county seat of Monroe County, New York, United States.
-It is the fourth-most populous city in New York, with a population of 211,328 at the 2020 census.
-The Rochester metropolitan area in Western New York has an estimated 1.06 million residents and is the 54th-largest metropolitan area in the U.S. Throughout its history, Rochester has acquired several nicknames based on local industries; it has been known as "the Flour City" and "the Flower City" for its dual role in flour production and floriculture, and as the "World's Image Center" for its association with film, optics, and photography.
+It is the fourth-most populous city in New York, with a population of 206,108 as of the 2025 Census estimate.
+The Rochester metropolitan area in Western New York has an estimated 1.05 million residents and is the 54th-largest metropolitan area in the U.S. Throughout its history, Rochester has acquired several nicknames based on local industries; it has been known as "the Flour City" and "the Flower City" for its dual role in flour production and floriculture, and as the "World's Image Center" for its association with film, optics, and photography.

 The city was one of the United States' first boomtowns, initially due to the fertile Genesee River valley which gave rise to numerous flour mills, and then as a manufacturing center, which spurred further rapid population growth.
 Rochester has also played a key part in US history as a hub for social and political movements, especially abolitionism, and the women's rights movement.

-Rochester is the birthplace and/or home of many notable companies including Eastman Kodak, Xerox, Bausch & Lomb, Wegmans, Constellation Brands, Gannett, Paychex, and Western Union.
+Rochester is the birthplace or home of many notable companies including Eastman Kodak, Xerox, Bausch & Lomb, Wegmans, Constellation Brands, Gannett, Paychex, Western Union and Ray-Ban.
 In part due to their influence, the region became a global center for science, technology, and research and development.
 This has been aided by the presence of several internationally renowned universities, notably the University of Rochester and Rochester Institute of Technology (RIT), and their research programs; these schools, along with many other smaller colleges, have played an increasingly large role in its economy.
 The city experienced significant population decline due to deindustrialization in the late 20th century, although less severely than its Rust Belt peers.
-The Rochester metropolitan area is the third-largest regional economy in New York, after New York City and Buffalo–Niagara Falls.
+The Rochester metropolitan area is the fourth-largest regional economy in New York, after New York City, Buffalo–Niagara Falls and the Capital District.

 Rochester is also known for its culture; in particular, the Eastman School of Music, one of the most prestigious conservatories in the world, and the Rochester International Jazz Festival anchor a vibrant music industry.
 It is the site of several museums such as The Strong National Museum of Play and the George Eastman Museum, which houses the oldest photography collection in the world.

 History

-Eighteenth century
+18th century

 The Seneca tribe of the Iroquois Confederacy lived around Rochester prior to the American Revolution, and used the area as a hunting ground.
 Allied with the British, the Seneca were forced to cede or sell most of their land in New York after the war.
 The area now occupied by Rochester was ceded in the Phelps and Gorham Purchase of 1788.
 As a reward for their loyalty to the British crown, the Iroquois were given a large land grant on the Grand River in Canada.